skipsterling/README-Generator/1README.md

 -[Questions](#Questions)

 ## Installation
-This is where you will add you installation instructions.
+Install Instructions

-##Usage
+## Usage
-This is where your usage section is.
+Usage

 undefined

 ## Contribution
-Add information on how others can contribute to your project/application here.
+Contribute

 ## Testing
-Let others know how they can test your work.
+Test

 ## Questions
-If you have any further questions you can find my details on github (https://github.com/add your github name here.) or you can contact me directly via email. add your email here.
+If you have any further questions you can find my details on github (https://github.com/skipsterling) or you can contact me directly via email. thomassterlingjames@gmail.com